2024 Indiana State Sycamores football team

 The 2024 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2024 NCAA Division I FCS football season.
-They were led by seventh-year head coach Curt Mallory.
-Indiana State played home games at Memorial Stadium located in Terre Haute, Indiana.
+Led by seventh-year head coach Curt Mallory, the Sycamores compiled an overall record of 4–8 with a mark of 3–5 in conference play, tying for sixth place in the MVFC.
+Indiana State played home games at Memorial Stadium in Terre Haute, Indiana.